The Corporate Transparency Act: How it affects your small business

 Business owners discussing the Corporate Transparency Act (CTA) and BOI reports

-Congress passed the Corporate Transparency Act as part of the Anti-Money Laundering Act in 2021 to help law enforcement investigate financial crimes.
+Congress passed the Corporate Transparency Act as part of the Anti-Money Laundering Act in 2021 to help law enforcement investigate financial crimes and illicit activity.
 The CTA requires certain businesses to report beneficial ownership information (BOI) to the Financial Crimes Enforcement Network (FinCEN), an agency within the United States Treasury Department.
-The stated purpose of this new requirement is to prevent “bad actors” from hiding their identities through the use of shell companies.
+The stated purpose of this new requirement is to prevent “bad actors” from hiding their identities through shell companies.

-What businesses are subject to the Corporate Transparency Act?
+What businesses are subject to the Corporate Transparency Act and beneficial ownership reporting?

 All domestic businesses created by registering with a state are subject to the Corporate Transparency Act.
-This includes corporations, LLCs, limited partnerships, and limited liability partnerships (LLPs) to name a few.
-Foreign businesses that make a filing with any state are also subject to the CTA.
+This includes corporations, limited liability companies (LLCs), limited partnerships, limited liability partnerships (LLPs), or other similar entities, to name a few.
+Foreign businesses filing with any state are also considered reporting companies subject to CTA compliance.

-Sole proprietors and general partnerships, which are businesses that are not created by registering with any state, are NOT subject to the Corporate Transparency Act.
-In addition, there are a couple of other exemptions as explained in the next section.
+Sole proprietors and general partnerships, businesses not created by registering with any state, are NOT subject to the Corporate Transparency Act.
+In addition, there are a couple of other exemptions, as explained in the next section.

 What businesses are exempt from the Corporate Transparency Act?

-There are two main categories of businesses that are exempt from Corporate Transparency Act requirements.
+Two main categories of businesses are exempt from Corporate Transparency Act requirements.

 1. Businesses that are already federally regulated, such as financial institutions, publicly traded companies, and insurance companies